Skip to content

 Does Adult and Teen Challenge Jacksonville Women's Home accept Medicaid?

 Yes.
 According to SAMHSA data, Adult and Teen Challenge Jacksonville Women's Home accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific AR Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific FL Medicaid plan.
 Call (904) 317-0333 to verify your benefits.

 What level of care does Adult and Teen Challenge Jacksonville Women's Home offer?